vnsny-bia/VisitContactTrace/README.md

 ## Output - Contact Lists <a name="outputcontactlists"></a>

 The right-hand panel of the application displays the primary, secondary, and tertiary contact lists (available in the three tabs under "Contact Lists."
-The user can download these lists into .csv.
+The user can download these lists into .csv by clicking on the "Download" button.

 ## Output - Plot <a name="outputplot"></a>